 One of the most essential and highly rewarding parts of Digital Marketing is the use of SEO.
-If you want to know about the other, do make sure to check over here.
 Search engine optimization (SEO) is critical for driving traffic to your site.
 But the game has changed dramatically due to Google’s recent search ranking algorithm updates.
 We recently discovered that Google is now ignoring some traditional SEO tactics such as “keyword loading” (adding numerous keywords to a page).

 There’s so much “noise” about SEO these days, so we’ve tried to simplify the process into 6 steps.
 (Notice I didn’t say “easy steps” because there’s a good amount of work involved).
 But at least you’ll know what search factors to focus on.